ChristofSchwarz/qs-mash-jwtlogin/README.md

 ## Security Concerns

 This solution is based on Json Web Tokens which have been issued without a ValidTo-date and which are decrypted at client-side.
-There is no server authority checking the "local users", it works due to the fact that the issuer of the token has the private key of the certificate used at the virtual proxy.
+There is no server authority checking the "local users", it works due to the fact that the issuer of the token has the private key of the  same certificate used at the virtual proxy (bearer authentication).

-To protect usernames, those are hashed.
+ - To protect userid names, those are hashed.
+ - To protect the JWT token, it was encrpyted with the choosen password during creation of the token
-To protect the JWT token, it can only be decrypted with a password chosen for that user.
+ - it can only be decrypted with the same password entered by that user
+ - Everyone who uses that login can get access to the mapping table found in config.json (userid hashes and encrpyted bearer tokens) but noone can reuse it, giving a minimal chance for attacks.

 I am using CryptoJS for hashing, encrypting and decrypting.
-So it is quite hard to break in, but yet I don't recommend this as a production solution, just for setting up test users without any other dependency (such as Local Windows Users etc.)
+So it is quite hard to break in, but yet __I don't recommend this as a production solution__, just for setting up test users without any other dependency (such as Local Windows Users etc.)